stas00/porting/transformers/fairseq-wmt19/README.md

 5. [I love therefore I am]             # detokenize the tokens back into a sentence
 ```

-The first two and the last two are each combined so that we get 3 stages:
+If we combine the first two and the last two steps we get 3 stages:

-1. Encoding input: break input text into tokens, create a vocabulary of these tokens and remap each token into a unique id in that dictionary
+1. **Encode input**: break input text into tokens, create a dictionary (vocab) of these tokens and remap each token into a unique id in that dictionary.
-2. Generating translation: Take input numbers, process them and return output numbers
+2. **Generate translation**: take input numbers, run them through a pre-trained machine learning model which predicts the best translation, and return output numbers.
-3. Decoding output: Take output numbers, look them up in the target language dictionary and convert to text, and finally merge the converted tokens into the translated sentence.
+3. **Decode output**: take output numbers, look them up in the target language dictionary, convert them back to text, and finally merge the converted tokens into the translated sentence.

 The second stage may return one or several possible translations.
 In the case of the latter the caller then can choose the most suitable outcome.
 In this article I will refer to [the beam search algorithm](https://en.wikipedia.org/wiki/Beam_search), which is one of the ways multiple possible results are searched for.
 And the size of the beam refers to how many results are returned.

 If there is only one result that's requested, the model will choose the one with the highest likelihood probability.
 If multiple results are requested it will return those results sorted by their probabilities.

+Note that this same idea applies to the majority of NLP tasks, and not just translation.

 ## Tokenization

 Early systems tokenized sentences into words and punctuation marks.
 But since many languages have hundreds of thousands of words, it is very taxing to work with huge vocabularies, as it dramatically increases the compute resource requirements and the length of time to complete the task.

-As of 2020 there are quite a few different versions of tokenizers, but most of the recent ones are based on sub-word tokenization - that is instead of breaking input text down into words, these modern tokenizers break the input text down into word segments and letters.
+As of 2020 there are quite a few different tokenizing methods, but most of the recent ones are based on sub-word tokenization - that is instead of breaking input text down into words, these modern tokenizers break the input text down into word segments and letters, using some kind of training to obtain the most optimal tokenization.

-Let's see how this approach helps to save memory requirements (and computation too).
+Let's see how this approach helps to reduce memory and computation requirements.
 If we have an input vocabulary of 6 common words: go, going, speak, speaking, sleep, sleeping - with word-level tokenization we end up with 6 tokens.
 However, if we break these down into: go, go-ing, speak, speak-ing, etc., then we have only 4 tokens in our vocabulary: go, speak, sleep, ing.
-That's a huge saving.
+This simple change made a 33% improvement!
+Except, the sub-word tokenizers don't use grammar rules, but they are trained on massive text inputs to find such splits.
+In this example I used a simple grammar rule as it's easy to understand.

 Another important advantage of this approach is when dealing with input text words, that aren't in our vocabulary.
-For example, let's say our system encounters the word 'grokking' (*), which can't be found in its vocabulary.
-If we split it into `grokk'-'ing', then the system might not know what to do with the first part of the word, but it gets a useful insight that 'ing' indicates a continuous tense, so it'll be able to produce a better translation.
+For example, let's say our system encounters the word `grokking` (*), which can't be found in its vocabulary.
+If we split it into `grokk'-'ing', then the machine learning model might not know what to do with the first part of the word, but it gets a useful insight that 'ing' indicates a continuous tense, so it'll be able to produce a better translation.
+In such situation the tokenizer will split the unknown segments into segments it knows, in the worst case reducing them to individual letters.

-* to grok was coined in 1961 by Robert A. Heinlein in "Stranger in a Strange Land": to understand (something) intuitively or by empathy.
+* footnote: to grok was coined in 1961 by Robert A. Heinlein in "Stranger in a Strange Land": to understand (something) intuitively or by empathy.

 There are many other nuances to why the modern tokenization approach is much more superior than simple word tokenization, which won't be covered in the scope of this article.
 Most of these systems are very complex to how they do the tokenization, as compared to the simple example of splitting `ing` endings that was just demonstrated, but the principle is similar.

 ## Tokenizer porting

-The first step was to port the encoder part of the tokenizer.
+The first step was to port the encoder part of the tokenizer, where text is converted to ids.
 The decoder part won't be needed until the very end.

 ### fairseq's tokenizer workings

 Let's understand how `fairseq`'s tokenizer works.

-`fairseq` uses the [Byte Pair Encoding](https://en.wikipedia.org/wiki/Byte_pair_encoding) (BPE) algorithm for tokenization.
+`fairseq` (*) uses the [Byte Pair Encoding](https://en.wikipedia.org/wiki/Byte_pair_encoding) (BPE) algorithm for tokenization.

-* note: from here on when I refer to `fairseq`, I [to this specific model implementation](https://github.com/pytorch/fairseq/tree/master/examples/wmt19) - the `fairseq` project itself has dozens of different implementations of different models.
+* footnote: from here on when I refer to `fairseq`, I refer [to this specific model implementation](https://github.com/pytorch/fairseq/tree/master/examples/wmt19) - the `fairseq` project itself has dozens of different implementations of different models.

 Let's see what BPE does: